 During childhood, people with normal vision have the ability to focus on objects as close as their nose and also on objects very far away.
 They can rapidly, without conscious thought, switch focus from near to far vision.
 This is called accommodation.
 As each year passes, that ability to focus and to switch focus decreases.
 By the time most people reach their forties, they need an aid, such as reading glasses or bifocals, to focus on close-up objects.
 This decreased elasticity and inability to easily shift focus from near to far is a condition called presbyopia.

 Monovision is a technique where one eye (usually the dominant eye) is corrected for clear distance vision and the other eye is corrected for comfortable near vision.
 Monovision allows a person to see close objects clearly with one eye and distance objects clearly with the other eye.
 The brain’s vision center tends to filter out the image from the eye that is not in clear focus.
 Those who have monovision eventually do not pay attention to the eye that is not as clearly focused.
 Those who have monovision are often able to see well at a distance and nearby.

 Monovision can be achieved with contact lenses or with vision correction procedures by correcting the non-dominant eye for near vision and the dominant eye for distance vision.
 Most people automatically adjust to monovision within a couple of weeks or months.
 In our experience, most people over the age of 40 to 45 who try monovision and take the time to fully become accustomed to it, like it and find it very useful.
-Consult with the Laser Eye Centers of Los Angeles and Orange County for more information and to determine which vision correction procedure is most suitable for your visual needs.
+Consult with the Laser Eye Centers of Los Angeles, Orange County, and Inland Empire for more information and to determine which vision correction procedure is most suitable for your visual needs.